-- Launch the ASUS Update utility from the Windows® desktop by clicking Start Programs > ASUS > ASUSUpdate > ASUSUpdate.
-The ASUS Update main window appears. - Select Update BIOS from a file option from the drop-down menu, then click Next.

-- 3. Locate the BIOS file from the Open window, then click Open. - 4.
-Follow the screen instructions to complete the update process.
+- Launch the ASUS Update utility from the Windows® desktop by clicking Start > Programs > ASUS > ASUSUpdate > ASUSUpdate. - Select Update BIOS from a file option from the drop-down menu, then click Next. - Locate the BIOS file from the Open window, then click Open. - Follow the onscreen instructions to complete the update process.

-3.1.2 Creating a bootable floppy disk
+2.1.2 Creating a bootable floppy disk

-1. To create a bootable floppy disk:
+To create a bootable floppy disk: